Should I attend an Orientation program?

 When will students receive information about orientation?

-Registration materials for the summer orientation will be mailed to accepted first-year students by early April and accepted transfer students by May 15th.
+Registration materials for the summer orientation will be mailed to accepted first-year students in March and accepted transfer students by May 15th.

 Once the orientation mailing has been received, when should the reservation form be